DrDonk/OC4VM/readme.md

 The QEMU template is only supported on Intel based Macs running macOS.
 There are other solutions for Linux, and QEMU fails to run macOS on Windows.
-It has also proved to be non-functional when used on Apple Silicon M-series Macs.
+It has also proved to be barely functional when used on Apple Silicon M-series Macs.

 To run the VM you need to use the qemu-macos shell script, passing in different parameters.